connelhooley/AkkaTestingHelpers/README.md

 RegisterParentHandler<SutActor.Save>(s => new ParentActor.ModifiedSave(s.Value.ToUpper()))
 ```

-This example results in the following: The parent `TestProbe`, will receive `SutActor.Save` messages and reply with upper-cased `ParentActor.ModifiedSave` messages.
-You can then test that the actor under test handles messages from its parent correctly, without having to use the full implementation of the parent.
+This example results in the following: The parent `TestProbe` will reply with an upper-cased `ParentActor.ModifiedSave` message when it receives a `SutActor.Save` message.
+You can then assert that the actor under test handles messages from its parent correctly, without having to use the full implementation of the parent.

 ### Asserting That Exceptions Are Thrown